ton-ion/.github/profile/README.md

 The Tonion is powered by the [Dezh Technologies](https://github.com/dezh-tech) team, and the first reason for the creation of this team was to develop tools for Dezh's future and current projects.

-We are open to all kinds of contributions are welcomed.😃
+All kinds of contributions are welcomed.😃

 Development Donation address on TON:
 ```